 This is among the hippest new communities in Atlanta, GA.
 It is a young and affordable neighborhood that is ideal for students, young professionals as well as first-time home buyers.

 Old Fourth Ward is located south of Midtown and east of Downtown and is experiencing great growth.
 Thanks to new dining and retail brought by Beltline and Ponce City Market.

 - Neighbors: Young professionals, students, and artists.

 - Known for: Hip neighborhood, public parks, and spaces, recent revitalization

 This neighborhood is the perfect representation of a family-friendly neighborhood that offers affordable, quality housing close to Downtown, ATL.

 It is also where thriving arts scene like Kirkwood Urban Forest Community Garden, Gilliam Park, and Pb&J Gallery are located.

-Kirkwood is located east of Atlanta and it offers great parks and trails, thus making it a perfect place for outdoor lovers.
+Kirkwood is located east of Atlanta, GA and it offers great parks and trails, thus making it a perfect place for outdoor lovers.